6610685361/Hold-app/README.md

 This project is designed for users who struggle with meal decisions.
 The website provides random food suggestions, helping users quickly pick something to eat without overthinking.

+## How to install this app
+  -Git clone this repo
+  Run these lines in bash
+  -pip install -r requirement
+  -python manage.py runserver

 ## Our Website
 https://hold-vn2e.onrender.com/